Brands and business owners put a lot of effort into great web design.

 We find multi-step forms more user-friendly in lots of cases, e.g. lead capture, user qualification, feedback forms, application forms and more.
 LeadGen App lets you build multi-step forms with custom text and graphic elements very easily.

-In LeadGen multi-step forms, you can show textbox elements along your questions and form steps, e.g. above a question.
+In LeadGen multi-step forms, you can show textbox elements along with your questions and form steps, e.g. above a question.

 These textbox elements can be added via the WSIWYG editor where you can add links, graphics and GIF images.
 Headlines can be set to different sizes, e.g. H1, H2, H3 format.